Inherent Resolve Strikes Target ISIL in Syria, Iraq

 Strikes in Syria

-Attack, bomber, fighter, and remotely piloted aircraft conducted 19 strikes in Syria:
+Attack, fighter and remotely piloted aircraft conducted seven strikes in Syria:

--- Near Dayr Az Zawr, two strikes destroyed four oil well heads.
+-- Near Abu Kamal, two strikes destroyed 19 ISIL oil tanker trucks and two oil well heads.

--- Near Tamakh, a strike engaged an ISIL tactical unit and destroyed a vehicle.
+-- Near Shadaddi, a strike engaged an ISIL tactical unit and destroyed a fighting position.

 Strikes in Iraq

-Attack, bomber, fighter, and remotely piloted aircraft conducted eight strikes in Iraq, coordinated with and in support of the Iraqi government:
+Attack, bomber, fighter, rotary, and remotely piloted aircraft conducted 11 strikes in Iraq, coordinated with and in support of the Iraqi government:

--- Near Bashir, a strike engaged an ISIL tactical unit.
+-- Near Huwayjah, a strike engaged an ISIL headquarters building.

--- Near Kisik, a strike engaged an ISIL tactical unit and destroyed an ISIL-held building and a mortar system.
+-- Near Qayyarah, a strike engaged an ISIL tactical unit and destroyed an ISIL-held building, an ISIL vehicle, and a weapons cache.

 Task force officials define a strike as one or more kinetic events that occur in roughly the same geographic location to produce a single, sometimes cumulative, effect.
 Therefore, officials explained, a single aircraft delivering a single weapon against a lone ISIL vehicle is a strike, but so is multiple aircraft delivering dozens of weapons against buildings, vehicles and weapon systems in a compound, for example, having the cumulative effect of making those targets harder or impossible for ISIL to use.
 Accordingly, officials said, they do not report the number or type of aircraft employed in a strike, the number of munitions dropped in each strike, or the number of individual munition impact points against a target.
 Ground-based artillery fired in counterfire or in fire support to maneuver roles is not classified as a strike.